 Emergency meals – Thanks to strong community support, we delivered a two-week supply of shelf-stable, emergency meals.
 These additional, nutritious meals will ensure that clients have food to eat in the event that we must cancel or delay a weekly meal delivery.

 Limited people in our buildings – To minimize our risk of exposure to COVID-19, we’ve significantly reduced the number of volunteers in our buildings.
-Our volunteer kitchen shifts have been temporarily suspended and will resume only when we feel it is safe to do so.
-We are also using significantly fewer volunteers in distribution.
 Meal delivery drivers now pick up meals outside of our building.
-Please note that our offices are closed to all visitors.
 Visitors to our Denver office may use the intercom at the door to announce themselves, and a staff member will greet them at the door.
 Visitors to our Colorado Springs office should call our staff in advance at 719.323.0084.

 Strict health and safety measure in place – We are diligent about following strict health and safety measures in our kitchen as part of our normal practices.
 These include frequent handwashing, food prep safety protocol, and requiring anyone who is sick to avoid working in our kitchen.
 We’ll continue to adhere to these practices, while increasing the frequency with which we wipe down surfaces and requiring additional handwashing and sanitizing.
 Additionally, we now require the use of masks in public areas of our buildings at all times and require volunteer meal delivery drivers to use masks, as well.

 Meal deliveries – We’ve introduced a “100% contact-less deliveries” rule for delivery drivers.
 We are supporting clients with ambulatory issues by having staff members deliver their meals following strict protocols.
 Meal delivery drivers are now using gloves during deliveries, as well.